Wolfrite-CK3/Easier-Realm-Management/README.md

 - Adds decision to start conversion of faith, so you don't have to find a valid target.
 - Allows Promote Culture to automatically move on to other counties that need their culture changed
 - Adds decision to start promotion of culture, so you don't have to find a valid target.
+- Allows Increase Control to automatically move on to other counties that need their control increased
+- Adds decision to start increase control, so you don't have to find a valid target.

 ## Planned Features
 See the GitHub Issues, for issues marked with "Enhancement" label.